rkeisler/ascii_spotify/README.md

 ```
 george harrison, all things must pass
 sonic youth
-the smiths, all
+fiery furnaces, all
 ```
 and this code will, after a bit of user authentification, add these tracks to a new Spotify playlist.
-In this case, you'd get all the tracks on George Harrison's "All Things Must Pass", the "Top Hits" tracks of Sonic Youth (as determined by Spotify), and *all* the tracks from The Smiths.
+In this case, you'd get all the tracks on George Harrison's "All Things Must Pass", the "Top Hits" tracks of Sonic Youth (as determined by Spotify), and *all* the tracks from The Fiery Furnaces.

 ## Installation
 First you need to install pyspotify ([details here](https://pyspotify.mopidy.com/en/latest/installation/)).
 On OS X 10.9 I did: